 - Remove from the heat and drain it into a colander, set aside for 15 minutes.

-- In a small cooking pot, add the honey (I choose a honey orange blossom for this recipe).
+- In a small cooking pot, add the honey (I choose an orange blossom honey for this recipe).

 - Cook on a low heat.